circulosmeos/gztool/README.md

         $ gztool -Wb 100k still-growing-gzip-file.gz > mytext

+* Extract data from line 10 million, to STDOUT:

+        $ gztool -L 10m compressed_text_file.gz

+* Nonetheless note that if in the precedent example an index was previously created for the gzip file without the `-x` parameter (or not using `-L`), **as it doesn't contain line numbering info**, `gztool` will complain and stop.
+This can be circumvented by telling `gztool` to use another new index file name (`-I`), or even not using anyone at all with `-W` (do not write index) and an index file name that doesn't exists (in this case `None` - it won't be created because of `-W`), and so ((just) this time) the gzip will be processed from the beginning:

+        $ gztool -L 10m -WI None compressed_text_file.gz

 * To tail to stdout, *like a* `tail -f`, an still-growing gzip file (an index file will be created with name `still-growing-gzip-file.gzi` in this case):

         $ gztool -T still-growing-gzip-file.gz